-Major U.K. public transport provider Go-Ahead Group Plc. is partnering with a blockchain startup on a tokenized rewards system for rail customers.
+Major United Kingdom public transport provider Go-Ahead Group Plc. is partnering with blockchain startup DOVU to introduce a tokenized rewards system for rail customers, TechCrunch reported Feb.
+1.

 Listed on the FTSE 250 — an index of the 101st to 350th largest companies listed on the London Stock Exchange — Go-Ahead provides over one billion rail and bus journeys in the U.K. every year.
 As well as being the largest bus service operator in London, the Group’s services reportedly account for around 30 percent of all U.K. train passenger journeys.

 DOVU is now set to roll out its blockchain-based rewards platform — which uses a native ERC-20 token, DOV — on Go-Ahead’s widely-used Thameslink and Southern Rail services.
 The crypto-powered incentivization scheme will reward members for sharing their travel data, with a focus on the first and last leg of commuters’ journeys.

 DOVU COO and co-founder Krasina Mileva has proposed the tokenzied system will provide Go-Ahead with “actionable data that can boost efficiencies and improve services.”